 The The basic idea of the book -- that several groups, primarily of Israelites, came to the Americas, and that their descendants are the American Indians -- had already been proposed in the book, View of Hebrews, by Ethan Smith, which was published and available in New York in the 1820's.
 (And interestingly, Spaulding knew Ethan and had perused his work.)
 No anthropologist today, however, would label the Indians (Mongolian by anthropological category) as Jews; Jews are Caucasians.

 Another claim made for the book is that it is "the fullness of the everlasting gospel" (Introduction).
+See also D & C 27:5 and 42:12.
 But most all of the distinctively Mormon doctrines are missing from the book, such as the three heavens teaching, celestial marriage, temple covenants, handshakes, garments, baptism for the dead, Word of Wisdom requirements, flesh and bones God, law of eternal progression, and pre-existence.

 Instead we see covenant confusion.
 New covenant practices such as churches being organized, baptism, communion, all believers being indwelt by the Holy Spirit, and receiving spiritual gifts, are seen repeatedly in an old covenant time setting; but there is scarcely a mention of events taking place that should have been happening at that time, such as the Passover, the Day of Atonement, the other feasts, and the Year of Jubilee.
-Under the law covenant God's altars in the holy of holies existed for incense burning and burnt offerings only, and these things were to be done only by Aaronic priests set apart to God for this ministry (Numbers 18:7).
-But in the Book of Mormon we find God's people worshipping before the altar, for which travesty they should have died!
-(Alma 15:17, 17:4).
-(The "altars" of Joseph Smith's day WERE used as described in the Book of Mormon.)
+Under the law covenant God's altars in the holy place and holy of holies existed for incense burning and burnt offerings only, and these things were to be done only by Aaronic priests set apart to God for this ministry (Numbers 18:7).

 Additionally, it is claimed that the Book of Mormon fulfills prophecies given in Ezekiel and Isaiah.
 The two sticks described in Ezekiel 37:16-17 supposedly represent the Bible and the Book of Mormon becoming "one".
 But the object lesson is interpreted BY GOD in verses 21 and following.
 It refers to the then-divided nation of Israel becoming one again, under one king (vs. 22).
 (Doesn't God warn us about adding our own interpretation to His word?)